thinking-with-computers/ludus-spec/README.md

 }
 ```

+(Design query: Perhaps instead of a special comment, a docstring is just a string?)

 In addition, note that the multiple clauses are pattern-matched in precisely the same way as `match` expressions.
 This has a few consequences:
 * If there is no match between the passed argument tuple and the clauses in the function body, an error will be raised.
 * A function can have different behaviour not only based on the number of arguments, but also on the literal values in patterns.